Disney DIY- Alice in Wonderland Table

 Another nighttime view from the opposite angle

 My Mickey Swirl at the end of the Down The Rabbit Hole Quote shows up great in the picture above.
 I wanted to add in a “hidden Mickey” of sorts as an added homage to our Disney love.
+It’s becoming a thing at our house to find hidden Mickeys.

 It turned out great and was a lot of fun to get creative with.
 I let the kids help decide which images we should use and they even helped with applying them.
 The application part was a little more tricky for them, but we stuck with the simple pieces, like the teapots.